djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 Finally we are ready to enter the actual prompt that is used in the action.
 For our example, you can use the following prompt:
 ```
 Provide a concise summary of the current warehouse dock operations in a textual format.
-You need to include the the truck payload descriptions as a concise bullet-point list.
+You need to include the truck payload descriptions as a concise bullet-point list.
 ```

 ![alt text](images/image26.png)